 DCROverfittingProtection

-The DCROverfittingProtection metric measures the distance between your synthetic data and real data to measure how private it is.
-In particular, it estimate whether the distance is too close by comparing the real data against a holdout, validation set.
+The DCROverfittingProtection metric measures the distance between your synthetic data and real training data to measure how private it is.
+It compares this against a validation set to determine the relative closeness.

 Data Compatibility